Supporting Community Ownership

 Community-, employee- and member-ownership models are essential to Self-Help.
 Beginning with our founding in 1980, much of our early work was based on supporting employee-owned enterprises in North Carolina to help workers faced with a declining economy take more control over their futures.

 In 1984, Self-Help expanded its member-ownership model and created a credit union as a way to support small businesses that had few financial resources.
 As a credit union, Self-Help has gone on to lend to many cooperatively owned businesses, including a major ecotourism business, a bakery and multiple food co-ops.

-In 2015, we developed a facility for the Durham Co-op Market, and we are currently working on a facility for the Renaissance Community Cooperative, which will open in Greensboro, North Carolina in 2016.
+In 2015, we developed a facility for the Durham (NC) Co-op Market and we helped the Hendersonville (NC) Community Cooperative expand in 2016 (see story below).
 Self-Help's lending to food co-ops alone has totaled more than $8 million.